 4. Composition and Chairmanship

-1. The WG shall be composed of a representative from each RENC, representatives as selected by the IRCC, and a representative from the IHB.
+1. The WG shall be composed of a representative from each RENC, the Chairs of the PRIMAR Advisory Committee and the IC-ENC Steering Committee; representatives from each RHC; other subject matter experts as deemed appropriate by the IRCC; and a representative from the IHB.
+The IHB will also provide a secretary.

 2. Expert Contributors may be invited to join the WG as required, according to the task at hand.
 Expert Contributors shall be invited by the Chair.

-3. The Chair and Vice-Chair shall be representatives from the IRCC and shall be decided by vote of the Committee members present and voting at a meeting.
+3. The Chair and Vice-Chair shall be Member State representatives from the IRCC and shall be decided by vote of the Working Group members present and voting at a meeting.
 If the Chair is unable to carry out the duties of the office, the Vice-Chair shall act as the Chair with the same powers and duties.

-4. The requirement for the continued existence of the WG shall be reviewed at each meeting of the IRCC and IRCC representatives reconfirmed or selected as appropriate.
+4. The requirement for the continued existence of the WG shall be reviewed at each meeting of the IRCC.

-5. The WG shall conduct its business by correspondence to the maximum extent possible.
+5. The WG shall conduct its business by correspondence to the maximum extent possible however will plan to meet annually

 6. Decisions of the WG shall be made by consensus.